jendabek/BlenderRenderController/README.md

 This tool offers a work-around for this limitation until the Blender developers make a better renderer for VSE.

-It renders a different segments (chunks) of the project at the same time by multiple blender.exe instances, **making use of full processing power of your PC**.
+It renders different segments (chunks) of the project at the same time by calling multiple blender.exe instances, **making use of full processing power of your PC**.
-After all parts are rendered, they're joined together in FFmpeg, your **video is ready much faster** then previously possible.
+After all parts are rendered, they're joined together in FFmpeg, and your **video is ready much faster** then previously possible.

 ### Video demonstration
 [<img src="https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/extras/intro-720.png" width="480"/>](https://www.youtube.com/watch?v=Kdvq1CzOPfM)